 Toxey will always be remembered as a loving and devoted husband, father, grandfather, great-grandfather, and friend.
 Memorial gifts may be made to the Merritt Island Presbyterian Church Endowment Fund.

-To send flowers to Toxey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Toxey Ashmore Hall, please visit our floral store.